HealthBoards

-HealthBoards is a long-running social networking support group website.
-It consists of over 280 Internet message boards for patient to patient health support (also referred to as a virtual community or an online health community).
+HealthBoards is a long-running social networking support group website, consisting of over 280 Internet message boards for patient to patient health support (also referred to as a virtual community or an online health community).
 HealthBoards was one of the first stand alone health community websites.
 Health communities prior to it had generally been part of large web portals (WebMD, Yahoo, iVillage, etc.).
 The HealthBoards members post messages to share information and support on a wide range of health issues such as cancer, back pain, autism, and women's health.
 As of October 2013, the site had over 1 million registered members, 5 million posted messages, and over 10 million monthly visitors.

 History

 HealthBoards was founded in 1998 by Charles Simmons, a software engineer in Los Angeles, California.
 In 1997, after experiencing a variety of symptoms for which doctors had no explanation, Simmons turned to the Web for answers and support.
 When he did not find online support groups in the areas he needed, he realized that there was a need for a health support website covering a wide range of health topics.
 After a year of development, HealthBoards was launched on July 26, 1998, with 70 message boards.
 The original site was developed using custom Perl software written by Simmons.
 HealthBoards quickly gained popularity.
 In January 2001, the site began using an internet forum software package called UBB.
 By November 2003, HealthBoards had reached 100,000 members.
 Due to considerable growth in traffic and problems with UBB, the site was transitioned to VBulletin 3.0, a more robust internet forum software system.
 After 2003 HealthBoards experienced its most rapid growth and became one of the largest health communities on the Web.
 In 2005 HealthBoards was rated as one of the top 20 health websites by Consumer Reports Health WebWatch.

 Selection for inclusion as a "Top 20" site was based solely on web traffic volume.
 These sites were then evaluated using criteria developed by Consumers Union in partnership with Health Improvement Institute.
 Areas of evaluation included ease of use, accessibility, transparency, editorial adequacy, advertising, and information reliability among others.
 The site was among eight that received an overall good rating though its evaluation at the time noted its content ”...has no authoritative information, anyone can post any claim”.

 In 2011 the site was acquired by Internet Brands.